 “You can be a tiny, fragile little thing and you can still climb into this truck – as long as you’re attentive to your driving and to what’s around you,” she says.
 “We have lots of women drivers at PAM, and we’re showing men we can do this!
 This job takes training and skill.
 Nobody, male or female, was born knowing how to drive a truck.”

 PAM always appreciates our drivers, but we go all out every year during Driver Appreciation Week.
 This year we’re giving away even more prizes in our annual driver raffle, from Vizio TVs and Samsung tablets to practical items drivers can use on the road, like mobile device chargers and all-weather jackets.
 Plus, we’re offering VISA gift cards, as well as gift cards to many of the restaurants and truck stops that cater to our valued profession.

 There will be plenty of food and fun at our PAM terminals, but our drivers don’t have to go to any of the terminals to enter the raffle.
 Every driver name will go into the hat!
-Our drivers move America’s freight across the nation, and for that every PAM driver has earned our appreciation!
+Our drivers move America’s freight across the nation and for that PAM honors drivers who have earned our appreciation!

 PAM Driver Appreciation Schedule – September 14-18